-Everything you own, from your home to your car to your stamp, art or vinyl record collection, makes up your estate.
-Estate planning is essential to ensuring that you have a say in your legacy.
+Everything you own, including your bank accounts, properties, cars, stamp, art or vinyl record collections, makes up your estate.
+Estate planning is essential to ensuring that you have a say in how your estate is distributed.
 It may seem unpleasant or complicated, but a little work now will be a huge relief to your loved ones later and will likely save them thousands of dollars.

 - Hire a professional

 - Designate power of attorney

 - Estimate taxes

 - Schedule updates to your estate plan

 We sometimes associate the word “estate” with wealth, but the fact is that we all have an estate.
 Your estate is everything you own, all your property and possessions, and it might be more than you realize.

 The first step of estate planning is taking stock of your assets:

 - Gather statements of investments, such as stocks, bonds and CDs.